 Your other marketing platforms need to be highly refined as this is the major and crucial source of your visitors.
 You must and should use highly recommended social platforms as indicated by the following statistics.

-- 43% of business have acquired clients through Facebook.
+- 43% of businesses have acquired clients through Facebook.

 - 91.3% of Facebook users follow brands.